 If you are looking to improve the SEO of your post or page, this is the most important tab to look at.

 So let’s start by looking at the keyword tab and let’s add a keyword.

-A keyword is a word, or short phrase, that describes what the post or page is about.
-It’s the search term that you most want associated with a particular post or pages.
+A keyword is a word or short phrase, that describes what the post or page is about.
+It’s the search term that you most want to be associated with a particular post or pages.

 So, say for example I’m writing a post about Yoast SEO (like this post!), my keyword might be “Yoast” or “Yoast SEO”.
 Of if I was writing a post about making brownies, my keyword might be “brownies”.
 You get the picture!